 - No previous experience is necessary

-Volunteers are asked to make a minimum one-year commitment to the program.
+Volunteers are asked to make a minimum two-year commitment to the program.
 An average case lasts two years, and volunteers are encouraged to stay with the program until their assigned case is resolved.
 This assures that each child has a CASA volunteer who is consistently present with them throughout their time in the system.
 Volunteers dedicate approximately ten to twelve hours per month to advocate for abused or neglected children.
 We provide 30+ hours of training to prepare you for the CASA role.
 After swearing in as a CASA volunteer, you become the voice for a child in the court system and in the community.

 CASA volunteers must be at least 21 years of age and may not have any active involvement with Child Protective Services.
 Volunteers participate in a mutual screening process that includes a written application, interview, references, and criminal history checks.